Grading System and Satisfactory Academic Progress

 INC = 0.00 Incomplete calculated as F in GPA

-TR = Transfer – Not calculated in GPA yet will affect pace rate
+TR = Transfer – Not calculated in GPA, affects pace rate

 CR = Credit Given – Not calculated in GPA

-W = Withdrawn – Not calculated in GPA yet will affect pace rate
+W = Withdrawn – Not calculated in GPA, affects pace rate

-AU = Audit – Not calculated in GPA and will not affect pace rate
+AU = Audit – Not calculated in GPA, does not affect pace rate

-* = Grade value not calculated in GPA under current academic plan yet will affect pace rate
+"*" = Grade value not calculated in GPA under current academic plan, affects pace rate

 NCR = No Credit Given – Not calculated in GPA